codyorr4-roblox/Osier-Framework/README.md

 -- starts the local remote handler / data receiver client:Init()

--- wait for the players data / remote handler / server data client:WaitForServer()
+-- wait for the players replicated data, remote handler and server. client:WaitForServer()

 -- fire a remote event. (must be handled on the server first)